What Happens in a Proffer Session with the Federal Government?

 However, if in the future, you were to say something different than what you said in the proffer session, then usually that information would then be able to be used against you.
 In other words, if you gave a statement different than what you said in the proffer session, and then on the same subject matter, you changed it and said something different during a trial.

-What is the result of the Government Not Trusting You
+What is the Result of the Government Not Trusting You

 So, you must sit down with your attorney and review all the details.
 If you have concerns about things the federal government might ask you during the proffer session, that would be the time to tell your attorney.
 Then you and your attorney discuss it and ensure it's the right move to do this proffer session.

 There's nothing worse than starting a proffer session, giving some information, and then the government determining that you're lying and then becoming angry.
 Now, they will try to do anything they can to prosecute you and get the highest sentence possible.
 So, don't even go down the road of a proffer session if you're not going to be honest and give all the details.
+This is a serious matter that requires your full honesty and cooperation.

 What's the Benefit of a Proffer Session?